apark8496/SkittyDex/README.md

 The goal is for trainers to communicate with others in the community through finding other trainers to battle and trade in game with.

-- save/post teams to home page --> STARTED BUT DID NOT FINISH DUE TO LOSING TEAM MATE MID PROJECT/ OTHER THINGS TOOK PRIORITY!!!

 ## Demo